devinwangg/book_refactoring_exercise/reading_note.md

 ## Impressions

-I like the way of naming some bad smells in code (e.g. "Insider Trading", "Shotgun Surgery")
+I like the way of naming some bad smells in code (e.g. "Insider Trading", "Shotgun Surgery", "Refuced Bequest", etc.)

 ### "Bad Smells" and Language/Framework Specification